85599/Confluence-Based-Indicator/README.md

 - If the zone holds, consider it a **long-term buy zone**.
 - **Confluence with Order Block** increases reliability.

-## 📷 Chart Example Breakdown

-- **Buy Entry**: Near 25000 with confluence at support zone.
-- **Sell Entry**: Near 25359 near resistance zone with bearish rejection.
-- **Reversal Zones**: Clearly marked with breakout/breakdown and pivot levels.

 ### 📈 Best For:
 - **Intraday traders**
 - **Swing traders**
 - **Futures & Options traders**
 - **Those who understand Camarilla Strategy**

+## 💎 Premium Benefits

+- Access to exclusive indicators & tools
+- Priority customer support
+- Regular updates & strategy improvements
+- One-time or subscription-based pricing

 ### 💸 This is a Paid Indicator